stefanodoni/HTperf/README.md

 Optional parameters are:

- - -sysconfig: parse the single sysConfig.csv file placed in the root of reports directory
+ - -sysconfig: parse the single sysConfig.csv file placed in the root of reports directory.
+If not used, user must change SUTConfig.py manual parameters accordingly to the system configuration.

 ```sh
 $ ./main.py /path/to/report/dir interval -sysconfig